 Though there exists both Australian and American cities named Tacoma, there is also a ferry, a class of United States Navy ships, and even a moth that share this beautiful name.
 It is Riverbend’s Tacoma design, however, that we think you are most likely to remember.
 See this modern home’s conceptual floor plan design and elevations here.

 While all the homes in The Moderns™ series are conceptually designed for review, there is an element missing – YOU.
-Through the Total Home Solution™ process, Riverbend will guide you through all stages of building your new modern timber home.
-During this process, Riverbend designers will customize your selected floor plan to your unique needs and work with you on home placement to take best advantage of your land.
-Once the design process is complete, your Riverbend project manager will coordinate your timber project starting with the fabrication of your timber frame, providing a seamless transition from design to manufacturing and finished construction.
-The Riverbend team can coordinate your home’s construction with your selected builder, help you find a builder, or manage the entire construction of your home.
-Click here to learn more about our construction solutions.
+Through our different processes, Riverbend will guide you through all stages of building your new modern timber home.
+Once the design process is complete, your Riverbend project manager will coordinate your timber project starting with the fabrication of your timber frame, providing a seamless transition from design to manufacturing and construction.

 Notes and photo credits